-Leading a successful digital team can be tough.
-There are KPIs to hit, deadlines to reach and a whole load of different personality types to manage.
-So how do you rise to the challenge?
+Leading a successful digital team can be challenging.
+There are KPIs to hit, deadlines to reach and a whole gallery of different personalities to manage.
+How do you rise to the challenge?

-To help you get started we’ve put together some guidelines for leading your team to success.
+To help you get started we’ve put together guidelines for leading your team to success.

 1. Focus on innovation

 According to research from MIT Sloan, 18% of global executives value innovation above all else when it comes to hiring a great digital leader.
 That’s because team leaders who prioritise innovation open the door to collaboration, creativity and experimentation.